Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Estimating potential outcome means: pairs of nonrobust and more robust estimators

-The \textit{more robust} cross|fuMsimYpred(p0px) instead fits the mediator model to the pseudo control sample and the outcome model to the pseudo cross-world sample, with the outcome model safisfying the mean recovery condition.
+The \textit{more robust} crw|MsimYpred.MR instead fits the mediator model to the pseudo control sample and the outcome model to the pseudo cross-world sample, with the outcome model safisfying the mean recovery condition.
 Like its nonrobust sibling, this estimator is inconsistent if the mediator density is misspecified.
-Assuming correct specification of this model, this estimator has two chances to be correct: either the $\omega_\text{x}(C,M)$ weights are consistently estimated or the outcome model is correctly specified. \footnote{In the \textit{more robust} version of the variant mentioned in foot note \ref{fn:2}, the mediator model is fit to a weighted control subsample that mimics the treated subsample's $C$ distribution -- using odds weights $\mfrac{\P(A=1\mid C)}{\P(A=0\mid C)}$.}
+Assuming correct specification of this model, this estimator has two chances to be correct: either the $\omega_\text{x}(C,M)$ weights are consistently estimated or the outcome model is correctly specified. \footnote{In the \textit{more robust} version of the variant mentioned two foot notes ago, the mediator model is fit to a weighted control subsample that mimics the treated subsample's $C$ distribution -- using odds weights $\frac{\P(A=1\mid C)}{\P(A=0\mid C)}$.}

-Relating to the existing literature, a version of cross|fuMsimYpred(p0px) where the $\omega_\text{x}(C,M)$ weights are estimated based on mediator density models is an implementation of the estimator in section 5 in \cite{TchetgenTchetgen2012}.
-This estimator integrates the conditional outcome mean function $\E[Y\mid C,M,A=1]$ over the conditional mediator density $\P(M\mid C,A=0)$; the simulation-prediction-averaging procedure here is a numerical evaluation of that integral.
+Relating to the existing literature, a specific version of crw|MsimYpred.MR where the cross-world weights are estimated based on mediator density models is an implementation of the estimator in section 5 in \cite{TchetgenTchetgen2012}.
+The estimator in \cite{TchetgenTchetgen2012} integrates the conditional outcome mean function $\E[Y\mid C,M,A=1]$ over the conditional mediator density $\P(M\mid C,A=0)$; the simulation-prediction-averaging procedure here is a numerical evaluation of that integral.

+An interesting point: with both estimators being inconsistent if the mediator density model is misspecified, is anything gained by fitting this model to the pseudo control sample instead of the control subsample?
+Yes, what is gained is a partial correction in the sense that with a wrong model, the density fitted with correct weights is closer (in KL-divergence, see section B.4.2.4 of the Technical Appendix) to the true density than the density fitted without weights is.